 This Tribal Cultural Resources Funding Solicitation supports projects that address SLR impacts across broad geographic regions, foster collaboration among multiple tribes, or build upon existing efforts and resources.
-Regional projects promote efficient grant and project management allowing for cohesive approaches to identifying shared vulnerabilities.
+Regional projects can help promote more efficient grant and project administration, potentially lessening burden on tribes while also allowing for streamlined approaches to identifying shared vulnerabilities.
 As such, OPC encourages sharing ecological data and vulnerability assessments with local, regional, and other tribal and non-tribal entities.
 However, each individual tribe participating in a regional or collaborative project is entitled to keep specific cultural resource vulnerabilities and adaptation strategies confidential, at their discretion.